dsafanyuk/Fetchr/README.md

 ## The student-run, store-to-door platform was made by students for students.

-_Fetcher_ is a platform that allows students to order things to be delivered to their room.
+_Fetchr_ is a platform that allows students to order things to be delivered to their room.

 Need extra money?
 Sign up to be a courier!
 View open orders and make a quick buck on the way back from class.